-DAY 1 Sunday 9 th August ARRIVAL DAY Arrive at a London airport.
-Travel to Oxford.
-You will stay in Oxford University accommodation.
-Hertford College Residential Advisors (RAs) will meet you.
-On arrival: meal and welcome information DAY 2 09:00 - 10:30 WEEK ONE 11:00 - 12:30 14:00 - 16:00 EVENING Monday 10 th August Introduction to the Advanced English Language and British Culture Programme English Language Assessment Students complete a placement test.
+DAY 1 ARRIVAL DAY Sunday 15 th August stay tial A in Oxford University accommo dvisors (RAs) will meet you. information datio n.
+WEEK ONE DAY 2 09:00 - 10:30 11:00 - 12:30 14:00 - 16:00 EVENING Monday 16 th August Introduction to the Advanced English Language and British Culture Programme English Language Assessment Students complete a placement test.
 Communicative Activities Teachers and students meet in an informal setting for a chance to get to know each other before the programme formally begins.
 TEA BREAK The History of Oxford University and an Introduction to the Tutorial System Explore the development of the leading university in the English-speaking world.
 The lecture is followed by a Q & A session on the university's application process and student life.
 FUNCH Tour of Discovery A self-guided exploration of the hidden corners of Oxford to help you become familiar with this fascinating city DINNER Cultural Activities with RAs

-DAY 3 09:00 - 10:30 11:00 - 12:30 14:00 - 16:00 EVENING Tuesday 11 th August Aspects of Oxford Presentations by students based on the pre- programme task.
+DAY 3 09:00 - 10:30 11:00 - 12:30 14:00 - 16:00 EVENING Tuesday 17 th August Aspects of Oxford Presentations by students based on the pre- programme task.
 Each mini presentation will be followed by a question and answer session.
 TEA BREAK Aspects of Oxford continued British Etiquette Etiquette is the code of polite behaviour in society.
 Discuss and learn what is considered acceptable and appropriate.
 FUNCH Welcome Tea at 3.00pm Sample a delicious and traditional cream tea in the splendid surroundings of Hertford College's historic dining hall.
-DINNER Cultural Activities with RAs DAY 4 Wednesday 12 th August The History of the English Language A study of the development of the English language, from the language spoken by the first invaders to the different versions existing around the world today TEA BREAK Presentations Workshop 1 An introduction to student presentations How to plan and deliver a presentation effectively FUNCH The Monarchy, Society, Family and Class Understand how the Kings and Queens of England have shaped society and culture.
+DINNER Cultural Activities with RAs DAY 4 Wednesday 18 th August The History of the English Language A study of the development of the English language, from the language spoken by the first invaders to the different versions existing around the world today TEA BREAK Presentations Workshop 1 An introduction to student presentations How to plan and deliver a presentation effectively FUNCH The Monarchy, Society, Family and Class Understand how the Kings and Queens of England have shaped society and culture.
 DINNER Cultural Activities with RAs

-DAY 5 09:00 - 10:30 11:00 - 12:30 14:00 - 16:00 Cultural activities Thursday 13 th August Food and Drink Learn about local and regional specialities and the history behind some of our famous dishes.
+DAY 5 09:00 - 10:30 11:00 - 12:30 14:00 - 16:00 Cultural activities Thursday 19 th August Food and Drink Learn about local and regional specialities and the history behind some of our famous dishes.
 TEA BREAK Advanced Social English Colloquial English and successful interaction: how to be 'spontaneous' in your conversation FUNCH Introduction to London Learn about the history and cultural highlights of the capital city.
 You will also have the opportunity to study some of the treasures in the British Museum and National Gallery in preparation for tomorrow's visit.
-DINNER with RAs DAY 6 experience all the magical sigh Cultural activities with RAs Friday 14 th August comfort and safety of your p rivate coach.
-You will visit the British Muse eum and National Gallery.
-J You will be accompanied and l guid ed by the RAs.
-DINNER
+DINNER with RAs DAY 6 Friday 20 th August rivate experience all the magical sight coach.
+You will visit the British led by the RAs.
+DINNER Cultural activities with RAs